The History of Sunoco

 Relationship with motorsports begins

-The Sunoco brand officially entered the motorsports racing scene, forging a partnership with the now legendary Mark Donohue and the Roger Penske Racing Team.
+The Sunoco brand officially entered the motorsports scene, forging a partnership with the legendary Roger Penske Racing Team and driver Mark Donohue.
+This partnership had tremendous success, including winning the 1972, Indianapolis 500.

 Reshaping The Company